ThetaTau/CMT/docs/install.md

     workon cmt

 ### Install PostgreSQL
-Install PostgreSQL app to run the database server and follow instructions at https://postgresapp.com/ Run the Postgres server with the app and make sure that the server status is **Running**

 Production is currently running Postgres server version: 9.4.
 I have 10.X and 12.X installed with no issues pulling data from production to debug

+You do not need stackbuilder.

 Install PostgreSQL at https://www.postgresql.org/download/ **Remember where you set the data folder!
 For example: `/Library/PostgreSQL/10`**

-Try to run `pg_config`, if get a _not found_ error, then you need to find the path of this command with:
+In order to verify that postgres was install, try to run `pg_config`, if you get a _not found_ error, then you need to find the path of this command with:

+This will add all of the postgres commands to your command line

-`sudo find / -name pg_config` -> output: `/Library/PostgreSQL/10/bin`
+    mac: `sudo find / -name pg_config` -> output: `/Library/PostgreSQL/10/bin`

-Add the following Windows environment variables or change the PATH to run Postgres command line tools:

-    export PATH=/Library/PostgreSQL/10/bin:${PATH}
+windows: `export PATH=/Library/PostgreSQL/10/bin:${PATH}`

-or Windows run from commandline
+And then to get the environment or Windows run from commandline

     "C:\Program Files\PostgreSQL\10\pg_env.bat"